stabilaprotocol/stabilajava/README.md

-# java
+# Java

-java is a SDK that includes libraries for working with STABILA, it makes it easy to build STABILA applications with multi-language.
+Java is a SDK that includes libraries for working with STABILA, it makes it easy to build STABILA applications with multi-language.

 ## Contribution